weijingwang/he-is-jim/README.md

 # he-is-jim
 #嗨嗨嗨 歡迎光臨
 this is our pyweek 25 game
+Made By kylerchin and speedlimit35 artwork and music made by speedlimit35 voice acting bu kylerchin

+made with python 3 and pygame

 Download our pre-compiled packages on the releases page (totally nonezz virus)